 Shanti’s key services include care navigation, case management, client advocacy, emotional and practical support, health and wellness activities, one-on-one volunteer support, and community-building events and activities.
 More details about our programs follow.

 Our Pets Are Wonderful Support (PAWS) Program keeps people and their animal companions together in the face of poverty and other hardships that threaten to separate them.
 We believe that no one should have to make the difficult choice of caring for themselves or caring for their beloved companion animals.
 We provide free comprehensive support services for companion animals of older adults and individuals living with disability or illness.
 Key services include our pet food and supply bank, veterinary care, and care navigation.
-This program was created as its own agency in 1987, after volunteers at the SF AIDS Food Bank discovered clients were using their own food to feed their pets.
-In 2015, the organization merged with Shanti as one of its core programs.

-Shanti’s Veterinary Mental Health Initiative (VMHI) was launched in 2021 because veterinarians and veterinary technicians are currently an underserved population with regards to mental health care and support.
+Shanti’s Veterinary Mental Health Initiative (VMHI) was launched in 2021 because veterinary medicine professionals are currently an underserved population with regards to mental health care and support.
 They can struggle with high rates of anxiety, depression, and suicidality as professions, in addition to other mental health diagnoses.
 To address this need, VMHI offers support groups and one-to-one support sessions.
 Since the launch of this VMHI, we have directly engaged with more than 200 veterinarians and veterinary technicians from across the U.S. and Canada.